charlesportwoodii/yii2-psr7-bridge/README.md

 ### Worker Crash Protection

 With each request PHP's memory usage will gradually increase.
+This is unavoidable due to Yii2 not being designed normal PHP call stacks (Nginx + PHP-FPM, Apache2 CGI, etc...), rather than request-request tools such as a RoadRunner.
 Calling `$application->clean()` will tell you if the current script usage is within 10% of your `memory_limit` ini set.
 While most workers will handle a out-of-memory crash exception, you can use this method to explicitly tell the current worker to stop and be reconstructed to avoid HTTP 500's thrown by out-of-memory issues.
+This will also resolve any unexpected memory leaks that occur due to framework memory reservation.

 ### Session